floneum/floneum-site/blog/en/floneum_0_2.md

 # Announcing Floneum 0.2

-Floneum 0.2 is here with improvements on a range of issues from UI to web scraping to plugin distribution!
+Floneum 0.2 is here with improvements ranging from UI to web scraping to plugin distribution!

 Before we dive into what is new, what exactly is Floneum?
 Floneum is a user-friendly visual editor for AI workflows packaged as an easy to install application with no external dependencies.
 It runs large language workflows entirely locally.